Jun Fri 2024

 • Amount of exports and suspended sales during the period

 Returns in respect of specified projects or Strategic Development Project should be submitted to the Senior Commissioner (VAT) on the 2nd floor of IRD Building.
-All other other returns should be submitted to the DPRA unit on the 7th floor.
+All other returns should be submitted to the DPRA unit on the 7th floor.

 2. Ensure the following is correctly mentioned on the VAT return documents.